 Intel Compilers, Tools, and Libraries

-Intel Corporation (http://www.intel.com), well-known for hardware technology since introducing the world's first microprocessor in 1971, also produces an array of software development products which are available for OSC users across Ohio.
+Intel Corporation (http://www.intel.com), well-known for hardware technology since introducing the world's first commercially produced microprocessor in 1971, also produces an array of software development products which are available to OSC users across Ohio.

 Most of this software must connect over the internet to a license server at OSC.
 OSC must enable the license server to work with your workstation.
 Send e-mail with your OSC user name and workstation IP address to firstname.lastname@example.org to enable your workstation.
 The IP address must be tied to an academic institution in the state of Ohio -- OSC will reject IPs not associated with such institutions.
 You will need to set the